Special-K-s-Flightsim-Bots/DCSServerBot/plugins/cloud/README.md

   port: 443                             # Don't change that until told otherwise.
   protocol: https                       # Don't change that until told otherwise.
   register: true                        # True, send general statistics to my community stats (please do that!)
+  upload_errors: true                   # True, upload exceptions to the central error database, so that I can see what happened in your bot (and fix it)
 #  token: xxxyyyzzz111222333444         # If you got a TOKEN to participate in the cloud statistics, then put it in here.
 ```
 The online registration helps me to better understand which installations are out there.
 There is no personal